iggredible/Learn-Vim/ch21_vimrc.md

 The fourth, `$EXINIT` works similar to `$VIMINIT`.

-The fifth and sixth, `$HOME/.exrc` and `$HOME/.vim/exrc` work similar to `$HOME/.vimrc` and `$HOME/.vim/vimrc`.
+The fifth, `$HOME/.exrc` works similar to `$HOME/.vimrc`.

-The seventh, `$VIMRUNTIME/defaults.vim` is the default vimrc that comes with your Vim build.
+The sixth, `$VIMRUNTIME/defaults.vim` is the default vimrc that comes with your Vim build.
 In my case, I have Vim 8.2 installed using Homebrew, so my path is (`/usr/local/share/vim/vim82`).
 If Vim does not find any of the previous six vimrc files, it will use this file.

 For the remaining of this chapter, I am assuming that the vimrc uses the `~/.vimrc` path.